-Throughout the accounting year ending 31 March 2021, the Company has complied with all the relevant provisions of the UK Corporate Governance Code issued by the Financial Reporting Council as best practice guidance, except as explained below, notwithstanding that the Company is not a listed company to which the provisions are directed.
+Throughout the accounting year ending 31 March 2022, the Company has complied with all the relevant provisions of the UK Corporate Governance Code issued by the Financial Reporting Council as best practice guidance, except as explained below, notwithstanding that the Company is not a listed company to which the provisions are directed.
 The following exceptions are noted:

 - there is no Nominations Committee as non-executive Board appointments to SFTi reflect those of the parent company, SFT.
 The terms and conditions of appointment for both SFTi and SFT nonexecutive board appointments are determined by the Company's ultimate shareholder, the Scottish Ministers; - directors are not subject to election or re-election at General Meetings as required by the Code.
-Non-executive directors are appointed to the Board by the Scottish Ministers these appointments are made under a system regulated and monitored by the Commissioner for Ethical Standards in Public Life in Scotland, whose policies on term of office and diversity are available on their website; - there is no Remuneration Committee as the Company has no direct employees; - in view of the Group's responsibilities to take account of the provisions set out in the Management Statement and Financial Memorandum (MSFM) agreed with the Scottish Government, compliance is not appropriate with the provision in the UK Corporate Governance Code that performance-related elements of remuneration be transparent, stretching and rigorously applied.
+Non-executive directors are appointed to the Board by the Scottish Ministers these appointments are made under a system regulated and monitored by the Commissioner for Ethical Standards in Public Life in Scotland, whose policies on term of office and diversity are available on their website: - there is no Remuneration Committee as the Company has no direct employees; - in view of the Group's responsibilities to take account of the provisions set out in the Management Statement and Financial Memorandum (MSFM) agreed with the Scottish Government, compliance is not appropriate with the provision in the UK Corporate Governance Code that performance-related elements of remuneration be transparent, stretching and rigorously applied.
 The SFT Board carries out the role of a Remuneration Committee as remuneration of non-executive directors is set by the Scottish Government; - the Board has not identified a Senior Independent Director as the sole shareholder in SFT appoints and appraises the performance of the Chairman of SFTi, and the Chairman was independent on his appointment and has no financial interest in the performance of the Company; and - the Board has requested the Group Audit Committee to regularly review the need for an internal audit function.
 At its June 2021 meeting the GAC agreed that it would continue with a programme of internal control reviews rather than a formal internal audit function.
 RSM were appointed in September 2020 to carry out the internal control reviews over the 3 year period 2020/21-2022/23.
-Prior to this, the internal audit division of Azets, SFT's external auditors, carried out this role.
+Since the year-end, the GAC has taken the decision to ask RSM to formally take on the role of internal auditor rather than carry out internal control reviews.
+This is due to a change in future reporting requirements.
+An internal audit plan has been agreed and will be put in place for the financial year 22/23 onwards.